pact-foundation/pact-specification/README.md

 ##### Request path

 Exact string match, case sensitive, as paths are generally case sensitive.
 Trailing slashes should not be ignored, as they could potentially have significance.

+##### Request query string

+Query strings must have the same key-value pairs.
+Keys can be present in any order, but when the same key occurs multiple times, the values must be in the same order.

 ##### Request headers